ANSWERED ON THIS PAGE:

 Need help with vigilance reporting in Mexico?

-We represent more than 100 medical device and IVD companies as a Registration Holder, so we are very familiar with handling vigilance issues and incident reporting in Mexico.
-Working with Emergo offers you the following benefits:
+We represent more than 100 medical device and IVD companies as a Registration Holder, giving us a high degree of familiarity with handling vigilance issues and incident reporting in Mexico.
+Working with Emergo by UL offers you the following benefits:

 - If we act as your Registration Holder, we can submit adverse incident reports and recall information to the CNFV on your behalf.